Western New Mexico Athletics

 The philosophy of Western New Mexico University is that all students, whether they are student-athletes or not, should be treated equably.
 However, owing to eligibility considerations, student-athletes’ grades and/or class attendance is often checked at more frequent intervals than students who do not participate in athletics.

-Freshmen Academic Requirements: All freshmen must register with the NCAA Eligibility Center and must complete the NCAA Amateurism Certification questionnaire.
+Freshmen Academic Requirements:Â All freshmen must register with the NCAA Eligibility Center and must complete the NCAA Amateurism Certification questionnaire.

-Freshmen should take the compass test when needed and be place in the appropriate English or mathematics courses.
+Freshmen should take the compass test, when needed, and be place in the appropriate English or mathematics courses.
 They should then be advised into appropriate general education or intended major courses.

 Transfer Academic Requirements:

-General Considerations for All Student-Athletes: Student-athletes must:
+General Considerations for All Student-Athletes:Â Student-athletes must:

 Drop/Add/Withdraw from a course - full-time enrollment is determined when the drop/add/withdrawal becomes official in accordance with procedures for all students.

-Final semester - can be less than full-time if the student is taking the necessary courses to complete the degree requirements as certified by the institution.
+Final semester - can be less than full-time if the student is taking the necessary courses to complete the degree requirements as certified by the institution.Â

-2. Be in good academic standing – as defined by the institution for all students who are at an equivalent stage of progress toward a degree.
-A student-athlete must achieve the following cumulative minimum grade-point average (based upon a maximum of 4.000) at the beginning of the fall term.
+- Be in good academic standing – as defined by the institution for all students who are at an equivalent stage of progress toward a degree.

-Seasons of Competition/10-Semester Rule: A student can not compete in more than four seasons of competition in any one sport.
+Seasons of Competition/10-Semester Rule:Â A student cannot compete in more than four seasons of competition in any one sport.
 All competition must be completed in the first 10 semesters of collegiate enrollment.
 A semester is used when a student is registered in a regular term (fall or spring semester) in an institution for a minimum full-time program of studies (12 or more semester hours).

-Maintain Satisfactory Progress Towards a Degree: A student will maintain satisfactory progress towards a degree as defined by the institution.
+Maintain Satisfactory Progress Towards a Degree:Â A student will maintain satisfactory progress towards a degree as defined by the institution.
 Satisfactory progress is determined at the beginning of the fall term.

-2. Completion of 24 semester hours since the beginning of the previous fall term.
+- Completion of 24 semester hours since the beginning of the previous fall term.
 75% of minimum during regular academic year (i.e. up to six hours in the summer.
 Summer courses taken at another institution can be transferred to WNMU and count toward satisfactory progress only if the student has received prior approval from the faculty athletics representative or compliance coordinator.

-Designation of a Degree Program (Major): NCAA requires all student-athletes (native and transfer) to declare a major at the beginning of their fifth semester.
+Designation of a Degree Program (Major): NCAA requires all student-athletes (native and transfer) to declare a major at the beginning of their fourth semester.
 They are then assigned an advisor in an academic department, and must file a degree plan signed by the advisor with the Department of Athletics.
 Student-athletes are required to keep their degree plan current.

 Hours Accepted for Degree Credit: First two years – successful completion of 24 credits per year towards any degree.

-1. Beginning with the fifth semester, courses taken must be successfully completed and count towards the specific designated degree program, i.e., a student-athlete must successfully complete 24 credits per year from the designated degree program.
+- Beginning with the fifth semester, courses taken must be successfully completed and count towards the specific designated degree program, i.e., a student-athlete must successfully complete 24 credits per year from the designated degree program.

 Change in a Degree Program:

-1. Must be appropriately documented.
+- Must be appropriately documented.

-2. Credit before and after change must be credited to appropriate program.
+- Credit before and after change must be credited to appropriate program.

-3. Courses the student must repeat do not count towards satisfactory progress.
+- Courses the student must repeat do not count towards satisfactory progress.

 Incomplete Grades and Repeated Courses:

-1. Institution’s regulations for all students apply.
+- Institution’s regulations for all students apply.

-2. The course may be used only once.
+- The course may be used only once.